-9. Hygiene - Nail Care
+- 9. Hygiene Nail Care - a.
+Included in Task:

 Nail care includes soaking, filing, and cuticle care.

 - b.
 Usual Frequency of Task: Up to one time weekly. - c.
 Factors that Make Task Personal Care:

 A PCW may assist with nail care, which includes soaking of nails, pushing back cuticles with or without utensils, and filing of nails.
 A PCW may not assist with nail trimming.